Replacing the front brake pads

 Try not to brake sharply, at least for the first 100 km.

-When unburned pads are very hot, the top layer of their linings "burns" and the brakes will not be as effective as possible for a long time.
+When unburned pads are heated strongly, the top layer of their linings “burns” and the brakes will not be maximally effective for a long time minimally effective.